moleculerjs/moleculer/README-draft.md

 ```

 # Cachers
-Moleculer has built-in cache solution.
-You have to do two things to enable it.
+Moleculer has built-in cache solutions.
+You have to do two things to enable it:

-1. Set a transporter instance to the broker in options
+1. Set a cacher instance to the broker in constructor options
 2. Set the `cache: true` in action definition.

 ```js